 Fast Stochastic and Slow Stochastic-

 The calculation that we learned above is of Fast Stochastic.
 However, some traders felt that the fast stochastic was exceedingly responsive to price movements and gave many signals that resulted in many whipsaws.
 To counter this drawback the idea of slow stochastic was conceptualized.
-In the slow stochastic % K line was smoothed through the 3-period moving average and then it was further smoothed through 3-period MA to arrive at the %D value.

 So, in a slow stochastic-